-Through contracts with growers, we require compliance with laws protecting workers and the environment; and compliance with GAP with respect to environmental, agronomical and labor criteria.
+Through contracts with growers, we require compliance with laws protecting workers and the environment; and compliance with Good Agricultural Practices (GAP) standards for environmental, agronomical and labor practices and standards.
 R.J.
 Reynolds purchases tobacco leaf and provides services relating to tobacco leaf procurement through services agreements for American Snuff Company (ASC) and Santa Fe Natural Tobacco Company (SFNTC).

 Imported tobacco is sourced through a network of leaf suppliers who participate in the AB Sustain Sustainable Tobacco Production (STP) program.
 AB Sustain, an international auditing organization, conducts third-party audits of all tobacco leaf suppliers that sell tobacco to R.J.
 Reynolds, ASC and SFNTC.
-This program provides a platform for periodic review of our leaf supply chain and covers key sustainability areas, such as:
+This program provides a platform for periodic review of our international leaf supply chain and covers key sustainability areas, such as:

-Through the STP program, we monitor leaf suppliers’ performance against these criteria, and create an environment of knowledge transfer, capacity building and continuous improvement within our leaf supplier base.
+Through the STP program, we monitor leaf suppliers’ performance against criteria pertaining to sustainability, and create an environment of knowledge transfer, capacity building and continuous improvement within our leaf supplier base.

-Risks inherent in agricultural work, together with the special issues that arise when a significant number of farm workers are migrant workers, make social sustainability and human rights on contracted farms a concern for R.J.
+Risks inherent in agricultural work, together with the special issues that arise when a significant number of farm workers are migrant workers, make compliance with the laws that protect farm workers on contracted farms a priority for R.J.
 Reynolds and its affiliates that purchase tobacco, and for many of our stakeholders.
-The GAP standards, against which we review contract growers, address the following social issues:
+The GAP standards, against which we also review contract growers, address the following social issues:

-In 2015, we completed a third-party environmental materiality assessment to determine where our largest environmental impacts lie.
-Not surprisingly, we found that the significant majority of our environmental impacts occur in our supply chain and in particular the farming of tobacco leaf.
-The GAP standards, against which we review contract growers, address the following environmental management issues:
+In 2015, we completed a third-party environmental materiality assessment to determine where our largest environmental impacts occur.
+Not surprisingly, we found that the significant majority of our environmental impacts occur in our supply chain and in particular, the farming of tobacco leaf.
+The GAP standards against which we review contract growers address the following environmental management issues:

 The executive vice president of operations for R.J.
-Reynolds Tobacco Company and executive vice president of public affairs of Reynolds American Inc. (RAI) are ultimately responsible for RAI’s tobacco supply chain management and goals.
-The R.J.
-Reynolds leaf department has service agreements with each RAI tobacco operating company, enabling an integrated, comprehensive approach to managing our leaf supply chain.
-Executives from leaf and corporate sustainability and commercial equity collaborate to develop, coordinate and execute programs to achieve company-wide goals and targets.
+Reynolds Tobacco Company is ultimately responsible for RAI’s operating companies’ tobacco supply chain management and goals.
+Through services agreements, R.J.
+Reynolds provides services relating to tobacco leaf procurement to other RAI tobacco operating companies that purchase tobacco leaf, enabling an integrated, comprehensive approach to managing the leaf supply chain.
+Executives from the leaf department and corporate sustainability and commercial equity collaborate to develop, coordinate and execute programs to achieve company-wide goals and targets.

 R.J.
-Reynolds adopts a three-part approach to management of leaf supply chain social and environmental issues.
+Reynolds adopts a three-part, STP-based approach to management of leaf supply chain social and environmental issues.